If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 As with any recreational activity, the weekends see the largest crowds visiting Muir Woods.
 On top of that, the Muir Woods Shuttle only runs holidays and weekends, adding to the weekend trip popularity.
 If you really want to beat the crowds and have more of the trails to yourself, visiting during the week would be your best bet.

-Due to the lack of a public shuttle, using a tour company is hands-down the most convenient way to get to Muir Woods during the week.
+Due to the lack of a weekday public shuttle, using a private Muir Wood’s shuttle company is hands-down the most convenient way to get to Muir Woods during the week (if you don’t want to join a tour from San Francisco.)

 We may sound like a broken record, but the most important way to prepare for your trip is to reserve and confirm your transportation to and from Muir Woods.
 Regardless of how you travel, there are necessary prior arrangements to make!
 Make sure you reserve a parking spot, a seat on the public shuttle, or a spot on a private tour company.